Jana Amer (She/Her)

 They represent the majority of opinion of the university’s undergraduate student body to the administration and general public.

 The President sits on the AMS Board of Directors.
 They are also an ex-officio voting member of the University Senate, where they can advocate on behalf of undergraduate students.
-The also run Presidents Caucus, a closed-door meeting with the presidents of every faculty society.
+They also run Presidents Caucus, a closed-door meeting with the presidents of every faculty society.

 The president also has the responsibility of overseeing the governance of the Society, in addition to the offices that manage the day-to-day happenings of the Society.